Hiking the Tantalus Loop Trail to the Pauoa Flats Bench on Oʻahu, Hawaiʻi

 Pauoa Flats Bench

-This is the Pauoa Flats Bench, and this viewpoint is the end of the maintained hiking on Tantalus.
+This is the Pauoa Flats Bench, and this viewpoint is the end of the maintained trail network on Tantalus.

-By this, I mean that the ridge does continue further up toward the summit, but if you weren’t prepared to hike that far, I recommend turning back, as the hiking only gets more and more challenging the closer you get to the Koʻolau Summit.
+By this, I mean that the ridge does continue further up toward the Koʻolau Summit, but if you weren’t prepared to hike that far, I recommend turning back, as the hiking only gets more and more challenging from this point on.

 Read My Separate Post: Puʻu Kōnāhuanui Ridge Trail